johnscillieri/tutorial-modern-frontend-django-htmx/README.md

 Find out more [here](https://guildofeducators.com/support_us)

-## Tell us who you are please

-We want to get some stats about the impact we are having.
-It would be very helpful if you filled in [this form](https://airtable.com/appTcQfUvFjzl4gPd/shrVOc4eKpsSqB7Ht).

-We take privacy seriously and will not share your information with anyone or spam you.

 ## Tutorial time!

 Once upon a time, if you wanted to build a modern frontend web experience using a Python based web framework, an obvious choice was to expose a bunch of APIs and build your frontend in something else entirely (eg React).